wp-plugins/form-maker/readme.txt

 6.4 For the forms that contain checkboxes or radio buttons a separate statistics is available.
 It shows how many times a particular checkbox/radio button has been checked, and what is the ratio of that number to the overall number of checks.

-6.5 There is a possibility to search the submissions database by all the relevant fields of the given form.
+6.5 Form builder allows to search the submissions database by all the relevant fields of the given form.
 Submissions can be sorted by any of the fields of the form by clicking the labels.

-6.6 You can delete any of submissions by selecting them and pressing the “Delete” button on the top of the page.
+6.6 Form builder allows to delete any of submissions by selecting them and pressing the “Delete” button on the top of the page.

-6.7 It is also possible to edit the submissions by clicking on the “Edit” icon on the upper right corner of the “Submissions” section.
+6.7 Form builder allows to edit the submissions by clicking on the “Edit” icon on the upper right corner of the “Submissions” section.

-6.8 You can add/remove any column of the submissions by “Add/Remove Columns” button.
+6.8 Form builder allows to add/remove any column of the submissions by “Add/Remove Columns” button.